obsproject/obs-studio/docs/sphinx/reference-scenes.rst

 .. function:: obs_scene_t *obs_group_or_scene_from_source(const obs_source_t *source)

-   :return: The group or scene context, or *NULL* if neither a
+   :return: The context for the source, regardless of if it is a
-            group nor a scene.
+            group or a scene.  *NULL* if neither.
 Does not increase the reference

 ---------------------